ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 When advice is set or updated, the network element waits until it receives the next SCONE packet on affected flows.
-It then updates the throughput advice in that packet ({{apply}}) and updates its monitoring state as follows:
+It then updates the throughput advice in that packet ({{apply}}).

-* If the signaled throughput advice is the same as the current throughput advice, set the last update time to the current time.

-* If the signaled rate is higher than the current value,
-  then:

-  * If the time since the last SCONE packet was updated is greater than the monitoring period, the current throughput advice is increased to the received value and the last update time is set to the current time.

-  * Otherwise, the throughput advice is deferred.
-    The implementation sets the rate increase timer to one monitoring period
-    relative to the time that the last SCONE packet was updated.
-    When the timer lapses,
-    change the rate monitoring to the higher rate.

-* If the signaled throughput advice is lower than the current value, set the current throughput advice to match the signaled value, cancel any rate increase timer, discard all rate monitoring state, and set the last update time to the current time.

-A network element that reduces the throughput advice it provides MUST also discard any state it maintains about the use of the network under previous, higher rates.
+A network element can then monitor affected flows to determine whether the throughput advice it provided was followed.
-This is necessary to allow senders to discard state when advice is reduced (see {{algorithm}}).
-This avoids cases where an application that has planned usage might otherwise be completely unable to send due to a lower limits.

-A network element that reduces its throughput advice might also need delay monitoring or enforcement to allow applications time to receive and act on the updated advice.
+A network element SHOULD base its monitoring on the maximum value it provided for throughput advice over at least the preceding monitoring period.
+Additional time might be allowed to account for the possibility that some SCONE packets might be lost.
+This allows applications time to receive advice and adapt their sending rate.

 A network element MUST NOT alter datagrams to add SCONE packets or synthesize datagrams that contain SCONE packets.